 Esophageal stenosis is the presence of a stricture, or narrowing, in the esophagus.
-If the stricture becomes inflamed, this can cause dysphagia, or painful swallowing.
+If the stricture progresses, it can cause dysphagia or odynophagia.
 You can minimize the frequency of the symptoms of esophageal stenosis by:

-A diverticulum is a small pouch filled with fluid.
+A diverticulum is an outpouching from the end of the esophagus.
 An esophageal diverticulum protrudes from a weak part in the esophageal lining.
 This can cause dysphagia, regurgitation and aspiration pneumonia.
 Your treatment will depend on the size and location of the diverticula.
-Often, your doctor performs a myotomy to relieve the obstruction.
+Often, your doctor performs surgery to relieve the obstruction.

 Zenker's diverticulum is a specific type of esophageal outpouching or diverticulum.
-Zenker's diverticula are pouches that develop right above the upper esophageal sphincter.
-When food becomes trapped in the pouch, patients sense something is stuck and this can lead to difficult or painful swallowing.
+Zenker's diverticula are pouches that develop close to the upper esophageal sphincter.
+When food becomes trapped in the pouch, patients sense something is stuck, and this can lead to difficult or painful swallowing.

-Neurogenic dysphagia is a neurological swallowing difficulty.
-Neurogenic dysphagia is often a symptom of systemic (body-wide) disease, so your doctor will want to treat the underlying disease to as much as possible.
-Specifically, in order to move ahead with treatment the following will be evaluated:
+Neurogenic dysphagia is a neuromuscular swallowing difficulty.
+Neurogenic dysphagia is often a symptom of systemic (body-wide) disease, so your doctor will want to treat the underlying disease as much as possible.
+Specifically, in order to move ahead with treatment, the following will be evaluated:

-The risk of aspiration pneumonia; if it is high, your doctor may decide to perform a gastrostomy.
+- The risk of aspiration pneumonia — if it is high, your doctor may decide to perform a percutaneous endoscopic gastrostomy (PEG).
 This is a tube that delivers food directly to your stomach.